Ran-n/m3di4/media/doc/versions/2.0/index.md

 - [X] Made a global type and status tables instead of one for each element.
 - [X] Entertain the idea of summing up Platform and Web tables.
 - [X] Fix terminal view so that it doesnt assume that adding a single file means its a media, it can be an issue.
+- [X] Make Groups and Issues able to have a related Poster too.